tomyama-code/tomyama_script_collection/docs/fill.md

     Enable debug output.

+- -v, --version

+    Print the version of this script and Perl and exit.

 - -h, --help

-    Display simple help and exit
+    Display simple help and exit.

 - -_N_